Shushishtok/AtS-my-first-mod/Getting Started.md

 Until now we didn't use the ATS API library at all.
 We referenced actual code, overridden or added some parts of the game's code.
 This is great when we want to tweak the game's logic or change existing content.

 The ATS API library is intended to make some actions abstract, by taking care of the handling of a bunch of complicated actions.
 As it grows, new things will be added to it.
 At the time of writing this guide, its major part is by helping us creating new content, such as perks, cornerstones, goods, traders, and more!
-If you have any ideas or requests, feel free to tell us in the modding Discord!
+If you have any ideas or requests, feel free to tell us in the modding Discord.

 ## Effects

 Almost anything that modifies the game in any way is an Effect.
 Forest Mysteries, Glade Events (both consequences and working effects), cornerstones and perks are all effects that the player gets in various ways.
 Some are instant, while some are continuous effects, applying their logic constantly.

 In this section, we'll learn how to create new effects from scratch by using the ATS API.
-Note that we'll need icons in size of 128x128.
+Note that we'll need icons in size of 128x128 pixels.
 If you don't have any, feel free to take them from the [Asset Folder](https://github.com/Shushishtok/AtS-my-first-mod/tree/master/Assets) of this repository.

 New effects must be created before the services are initialized but after references are initialized, so the best place to put them are in the following Harmony method: